digital-land/local-authority-addresses/content/guidance.md

 Local authorities who have a statutory duty to number and name streets, maintain a [Local Land and Property Gazetteer (LLPG)](https://en.wikipedia.org/wiki/Local_Land_and_Property_Gazetteer).
 These are compiled by [GeoPlace LLP](https://www.geoplace.co.uk/) into the National Land and Property Gazetteer (NLPG), which is marketed by OS as a suite of [AddressBase](https://www.ordnancesurvey.co.uk/business-government/products/addressbase) products.

-The data from one of the AddressBase products can be incorporated into your service, though this will require operational support as the data is updated every 6 weeks.
+The data from one of the AddressBase products can be incorporated into your service, though this will require operational support as the data changes frequently, and is updated every 6 weeks.
 It is currently difficult to automate the process of ordering and updating a new copy of AddressBase data into a local database.

 A service may be able to use [OS Places](https://developer.ordnancesurvey.co.uk/os-places-api), [Surrey Digital Services Address Lookup](https://surreydigitalservices.github.io/sds-addresses/), or one of the other APIs offered by companies on the Digital Marketplace.
 The privacy of the user and sensitivity of the addresses being looked-up should be considered when using a third-party API.